yema-web/IKD/README.md

 ## Installation

 This repo was tested with Ubuntu 16.04.5 LTS, Python 3.5, PyTorch 0.4.0, and CUDA 9.0.
-But it should be runnable with recent PyTorch versions >=0.4.0
+But it should be runnable with recent PyTorch versions >=0.4.0.
+Reference CRD [github](https://github.com/HobbitLong/RepDistiller)

 ## Running